vishvAsa/kalpAntaram/dharmaH/vishvAsaH/meta-dharma/_index.md

 - naimittika-dharma - Circumstancial dhrama.
 Eg. prAyashchitta for sins.
     - Apat-dharma - dharma in emergency and extraordinary situations.
         -  ChAndogya upaniShad where a Brahmin begged for ucchisTha beans from a person of a lower varna which was justified as there was scarcity of grain/beans...but he rejected the ucchisTha water offered by the same person as unlawful since there was no scarcity of water.

+### nitya vs naimittika
+There is also the nitya vs naimittika classification.

+### svadharma
+sAmAnya + visheSha dharmas applicable the perspective of an individual is called sva-dharma ("स्वधर्मे निधनं श्रेयः, परधर्मो भयावहः").
+It is derived from shAstra-s, not upbringing.
+It's "यथा-शक्ति"ness depends on factors such as environment, knowledge, vAsana-s etc.. though.

 ## Form